kineticadb/kinetica-connector-spark/README.md

 *Spark* with *Kinetica*.
 The *Spark Connector* provides easy integration of *Spark v2.x* with *Kinetica* via the *Spark Data Source API*.

-There are two ways in which this connector can interface with *Kinetica*:
+There are three ways in which this connector can interface with *Kinetica*:

 1. as a configurable [data loader](#spark-data-loader), via the command line, which can load data into *Kinetica* via *Spark*